-Figure 7-1.
+Figure 7-2.
 Selecting a template in the new project window

 - 3. Once you've selected the template, click the Next button. - 4.
 Set the product name (application name) to RadioStations. - 5.
-Set the company identifier (a pretend company will do) and set the device family to iPhone (as shown in Figure 7-2).
+Set the company identifier (a pretend company will do) and set the device family to iPhone (as shown in Figure 7-3).
 Make sure Swift is selected in the Language drop-down list.

+Choose options for your new project:

 Product Name: RadioStations

-Team: None •
+(1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.1.

 Organization Name: Innovativeware

 Organization Identifier: com.innovativeware

 Bundle Identifier: com.innovativeware.RadioStations

 Language: Swift 0

-Devices: iPhone 0
+Devices: iPhone ٢

 Use Core Data

 Include Unit Tests

-Include UI Tests
+🗹 Include UI Tests

+Cancel Previous Next

-Figure 7-2.
+Figure 7-3.
 Naming the new iPhone application

-- 6. Click the Next button, and Xcode will ask you where you want to save your new project.
+6. Click the Next button, and Xcode will ask you where you want to save your new project.
 You can save the project on your desktop or anywhere in your home folder.
-Once you've made your choice, simply click the Create button. - 7.
-Once you've clicked the Create button, the Xcode workspace window should be visible, as shown in Figure 7-3.
+Once you've made your choice, simply click the Create button.

+7. Once you've clicked the Create button, the Xcode workspace window should be visible, as shown in Figure 7-4.